The Gaussian primes contain arbitrarily shaped constellations: Introduction

 \begin{theorem}[Constellations in the Gaussian primes] Let $(v_j)_{j \in J}$ be any shape in the Gaussian integers $\Z[i]$.
 Then the Gaussian primes $P[i]$ contains infinitely many constellations with this shape. \end{theorem}

 Theorem \ref{main} can be thought of as the Gaussian counterpart of the recent result in \cite{gt-primes} that the rational primes $P = \{2,3,5,\ldots\}$ contain arbitrarily long arithmetic progressions.
 The latter result is connected to the $d=1$ case of Theorem \ref{multiszemeredi}, whereas the results here are connected to the $d=2$ case.
 It is likely that the method also extends to cover some further results of this type, see Section \ref{discussion-sec}.
+For instance, one can replace $P[i]$ in the above theorem by any subset of $P[i]$ of positive upper \emph{relative} Banach density, as in \cite{gt-primes}.
 We remark that the scaling parameter $r$ can be chosen to be positive, by the rather crude expedient of replacing the constellation $(v_j)_{j \in J}$ with the symmetrized constellation $(v_j)_{j \in J} \uplus (-v_j)_{j \in J}$.

 Our approach to proving Theorem \ref{main} basically follows the strategy of \cite{gt-primes}.
 A direct execution of that strategy would proceed by somehow transferring Theorem \ref{multiszemeredi} to a relative version, weighted by a pseudorandom measure.
 One would then construct a pseudorandom measure concentrated on the Gaussian ``almost primes'' to conclude the argument.
 It may well be possible to carry out this approach; however we have proceeded by a slightly different route, not working with Theorem \ref{multiszemeredi} but a stronger result, which we call a ``strong hypergraph removal lemma'', which we shall discuss shortly.
-(We will, however, still need to construct a pseudorandom measure concentrated in Gaussian almost primes).
+(We will, however, still need to construct a pseudorandom measure concentrated in Gaussian almost primes.)

 Theorem \ref{multiszemeredi} in the contrapositive, implies in particular that any subset of $\Z^d$ which contains only finitely many constellations of a prescribed shape, must have density zero.
 A more quantitative version of this assertion is as follows.
 Given any finite non-empty set $Z$ and any function $f: Z \to \R$, we use $\E(f) = \E(f|Z) = \E(f(x)|x \in Z) := \frac{1}{|Z|} \sum_{x \in Z} f(x)$ to denote the average value of $f$.
 If $x,y_1,\ldots,y_n$ are parameters and $X > 0$ is a positive quantity, we use $o_{x \to 0; y_1,\ldots,y_n}(X)$ to denote any quantity bounded in magnitude by $c(x,y_1,\ldots,y_n)X$, where $c$ is a function which goes to zero as $x \to 0$ for each fixed choice of $y_1,\ldots,y_n$.
 Similarly we use $O_{y_1,\ldots,y_n}(X)$ to denote any quantity bounded in magnitude by $C(y_1,\ldots,y_n)X$ for some quantity $C(y_1,\ldots,y_n) > 0$.